Giulio76/the-cheshire-cat-is-on-the-desktop/README.md

-Project: the cheshire cat is on the desktop

-A widget for the cheshire cat AI on windows desktop.

 Inspired by desktop widgets, a portable browser with the cheshire cat page on startup and a script managing the window written in ahk 2.0.